stripe-archive/stripe-demo-connect-kavholm-marketplace/README.md

 cp .env.example .env
 ```

 You will need a Stripe account in order to run the demo.
-Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys.
+Once you set up your account, go to the Stripe [developer dashboard](https://stripe.com/docs/development#api-keys) to find your API keys (developer settings), and your Connect User Id (Connect setttings).

 ```
 STRIPE_PUBLIC_KEY=<replace-with-your-publishable-key>
 STRIPE_SECRET_KEY=<replace-with-your-secret-key>
+STRIPE_CLIENT_ID=<replace-with-your-connect-client-id>
 ```

 ### Using the sample app